Supported accommodation services policy

 Contact the Commonwealth Respite and Carelink Centre on Freecall 1800 052 222 for information about aged care homes in your area.

-Prior written approval from the Agent is required before the worker can reside in RAC.
+Prior written approval from the agent is required before the worker can reside in RAC.

-That Agent requires an initial request for RAC from the worker or the worker’s family, treating medical practitioner or health professional.
+The agent requires an initial request for RAC from the worker or the worker’s family, treating medical practitioner or health professional.

-The Agent will require a completed:
+The agent will require both an:

-What fees are payable for RAC
+Fees payable for RAC

 Information on fees, subsidies, supplements and indexation

 A resident may be eligible for Government assistance with the costs of their accommodation.
 An assets assessment will be undertaken to test a person's eligibility for assistance.
 Centrelink and the Department of Veterans Affairs (DVA) undertake assets testing of new residents entering residential care facilities.
-A person requiring an assets assessment will need to complete a Request for an Assets Assessment form and submit it to Centrelink or the DVA (in the case of veterans).The Request for an Assets Assessment form is distributed by ACATs.
+A person requiring an assets assessment will need to complete a Request for an Assets Assessment form and submit it to Centrelink or the DVA (in the case of veterans).
+The Request for an Assets Assessment form is distributed by ACATs.
 Call the Aged Care Information Line on 1800 500 853 for more information.

 Residential Care Entry Package